xiaoylu/leetcode_category/StronglyConnectedComponent/Readme.md

 2. Two DFS/BFS from the single node:
 ---
 It is a simplified version of the Kosaraju’s algorithm.
 Starting from the root, we check if every node can be reached by DFS/BFS.
-Then, reverse all the edges (take the opposite direction of every edge).
-We check if every node can be reached by DFS/BFS again.
+Then, reverse the direction of every edge.
+We check if every node can be reached from the same root again.
 See [C++ code](http://codeforces.com/contest/475/submission/8140615).